alexi.sh

 • High-value diplomatic and government officials in countries with documented offensive cyber programs

-5. Performance impact in 2026: WebKit 18.x measured
+5. Performance impact in 2026: what the JIT ban costs

 Real-world browsing.
-For typical browsing — reading articles, watching video, using social apps — the performance gap is not perceptible.
-The scenarios where it surfaces are: web apps that do heavy computation in JavaScript (spreadsheets, code editors, map rendering at high zoom), video conferencing web apps, and sites that rely on canvas-heavy game engines or data visualization libraries.
+For typical browsing β€” reading articles, watching video, using social apps β€” the performance gap is hard to feel.
+It shows up mainly in a few cases: web apps that do heavy math in JavaScript (spreadsheets, code editors, map rendering at high zoom), video-calling web apps, and sites that lean on canvas-heavy game engines or data-visualization libraries.

 6. Workarounds and per-app exemptions

 Site exemption (Safari).
-When Lockdown Mode breaks a trusted site, you can tap the ⓘ icon in the address bar and select "Turn off Lockdown Mode for this website."
-This reloads the site with JIT enabled and all web APIs available — including all the fingerprinting-capable APIs in the blocklist.
-The exemption persists until you revoke it.
-This is not a subtle partial unlock: a site on the exemption list has the same API access as standard Safari.
+When Lockdown Mode breaks a trusted site, you can tap the β“˜ icon in the address bar.
+Then select "Turn off Lockdown Mode for this website."
+This reloads the site with JIT on and all web APIs available β€” including all the fingerprinting-capable APIs in the blocklist.
+The exemption holds until you revoke it.
+This is not a subtle partial unlock.
+A site on the exemption list has the same API access as standard Safari.

 Practical implication.
-If you add your banking app's web domain or a video conferencing service to the exemption list, you are creating a window where that site can fingerprint your device normally.
-For a threat model where the attacker controls a zero-click exploit delivered via a web origin, the exemption list is the attack surface.
-Use it for sites you trust unconditionally — not for sites you need to access but do not fully trust.
+Say you add your banking app's web domain or a video calling service to the exemption list.
+You then open a window where that site can fingerprint your device normally.
+In a threat model where the attacker controls a zero-click exploit delivered via a web origin, the exemption list is the attack surface.
+Use it for sites you trust without question β€” not for sites you need to reach but do not fully trust.

 7. Should you enable it?
 Decision matrix